Kerri Boutelle, PhD featured in blog discussing the role of appetitive behaviors in childhood obesity. Read more.

 Dr. Shahtaji practices both family and sports medicine in addition to teaching fellows, residents and medical students.
 He has served as a team doctor for the US Soccer Federation, and most recently with the US Women’s National Team during their World Cup Championship.
 He also practices as a team physician with UCSD, USD and Hoover High School.
 With this award, Dr. Shahtaji will channel his experience into clinical research as it relates to sports concussions, and also to promote community outreach for concussion awareness, diagnosis, and management.

-Cheryl A. M. Anderson, PhD, an Associate Professor in the FMPH Division of Preventive Medicine, who also sat on the Scientific Advisory Committee for the 2015 Dietary Guidelines, and Sonia Tucker, quality improvement director for La Maestra Community Health Centers discussed the new guidelines on KPBS Midday Edition.
-Follow this link for the entire interview.
-Based on the guidelines, what should be on the average San Diegan's plate at breakfast, lunch and dinner?
-How will following the USDA guidelines impact health?
+Cheryl A. M. Anderson, PhD, MPH, MS, an Associate Professor in the FMPH Division of Preventive Medicine, who also sat on the Scientific Advisory Committee for the 2015 Dietary Guidelines, and Sonia Tucker, quality improvement director for La Maestra Community Health Centers discussed the new guidelines on KPBS Midday Edition.
 You can also see more detailed information about the Dietary Guidelines and Dr. Anderson’s role in the initial review by clicking here.

 Kevin Patrick, MD, MS, Professor of FMPH, and Job Godino, PhD a Post-doc in Dr. Patrick's group will be part of a new $150 million, 5-year initiative funded by the NIH, and led by other UCSD researchers to explore both favorable and deleterious influences on adolescent brain development.
 Dr. Patrick will chair a national committee of experts in social, behavioral and environmental health who will deploy existing and new mobile and social-media based measurement tools.
 Dr. Godino will work with this committee on state-of-the-art validation methods for these tools.